 - Black Powder Demonstrations

 Firing demonstrations of reproduction flintlock muskets take place ever Friday, Saturday, and Sunday on the hour from 11 a.m. to 5 p.m.
 On scheduled weekends there are firing demonstrations of a reproduction 32-pounder carronade.

-From mid-June through the end of August, Park Rangers offer interpretive talks about the Battle of Lake Erie, the War of 1812, construction of the monument, and other topics of interest.
-Talks normally occur on the plaza at the base of the Memorial and are usually offered on the hour from 11 a.m. to 5 p.m.
+Park Rangers offer interpretive talks Monday through Thursday on a wide array of topics from the Battle of Lake Erie, construction of the monument, natural sciences, and more.
+Talks are offered on the hour from 11 a.m. to 5 p.m.